Jan. 24, 1670 – Playwright and poet William Congreve was born in West Yorkshire, England.

 Jan.
-24, 1781 - Patriot commanders Lieutenant Colonel “Light Horse” Henry Lee and Brigadier General Francis “Swamp Fox” Marion raided Georgetown, S.C. and captured three British officers.
+24, 1781 - Patriot commanders Lieutenant Colonel “Light Horse” Henry Lee and Brigadier General Francis “Swamp Fox” Marion raided Georgetown, S.C. and captured three British officers, including the British commander.

 Jan.
 24, 1814 – The Battle of Enitachopco occurred only two days after General Andrew Jackson’s victory over the Red Sticks in the Battle of Emuckfau.
 Jackson and his Tennessee militia were ambushed by Red Sticks in a ravine near the village of Anatitchapko in present-day Clay County, Ala.

 Jan.
-24, 1848 – In the incident that sparked the “California Gold Rush,” James W. Marshall found gold at Sutter's Mill near Sacramento, Calif.
+24, 1848 – In the incident that sparked the “California Gold Rush,” carpenter and wheelwright James W. Marshall found gold at Sutter's Mill near Sacramento, Calif.

 Jan.
 24, 1865 - The Confederate Congress agreed to continue prisoner exchanges, a process had only operated sporadically for three years.